A simpler, faster way for DOD agencies to acquire cloud services

 “They’re going to inherit all the security controls from the DOD internal cloud access point — the ICAP — as well as our impact level five provisional authority — which is our security authorization from DISA — as well as [GDIT’s] FedRAMP High security accreditation.”

 The result, says Phelan, is that users can reduce a lot of the cost — and months of time-consuming work obtaining security authorization to operate — usually associated with initiating a new cloud-based service, by taking advantage of milCloud 2.0.

 Jeffrey Phelan has over 20 years of IT leadership experience.
 Since 2018, he has been leading the milCloud 2.0 growth and expansion of the program with Defense Information Systems Agency (DISA) and the Department of Defense.

-Listen to the podcast for the full conversation on the acquisition and security benefits of milCloud 2.0.
 You can hear more coverage of “IT Modernization in Government” on our FedScoop radio channels on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.

 This podcast was produced by FedScoop and underwritten by GDIT and Intel Corp.